-Flights to countries like Malaysia, China, Hong Kong and Taiwan are usually booked up quite well ahead of time and tend to be more expensive.
-To note: if you’re planning a jaunt up to Malaysia from Singapore, this period is a singularly bad time to do so because the causeways tend to be jam-packed with Malaysians returning home for the new year so expect slow buses and road traffic overall.
+Flights to countries like Malaysia, China, Hong Kong and Taiwan are usually booked up quite well ahead of time and tend to be more expensive, so book early as well.
+If you’re planning a jaunt up to Malaysia from Singapore, this period is a singularly bad time to do so because the causeways tend to be jam-packed with Malaysians returning home for the new year so expect slow buses and road traffic overall.
 I would avoid travelling between Singapore and Malaysia during this period, but if you have to, book way in advance.

 Happy Chinese New Year!
-Families and friends spend these two days visiting the homes of their families and friends as custom dictates to wish each other good fortune for the coming year.
+Singaporeans spend these two days visiting the homes of their families and friends as custom dictates to wish each other good fortune for the coming year.
 Younger folk usually pay their respects to older relatives but it really depends on the traditions of the family.

 Sadly most of the hawker stalls run by Chinese folk are CLOSED on the first day as they will be making their way around the island visiting their kin – mostly fast food or tourist food joints are available on these two days.
 More food stalls tend to reopen on the second day, but some businesses take a long break and only open on a fortuitous day in the later part of the new year.

 - Most major retail outlets and shopping centres as well as tourist attractions will still be open, though you may encounter higher prices and crowds as this is a public holiday for Singaporeans.
 Chinese temples will be filled with local devotees making their prayers, so expect those spots to be VERY crowded – I suggest avoiding temples if you prefer not to be squeezing with the crowd